 Sometimes, you have a unique experience in the place you are least expecting it.

 For example, my husband experienced his first snowfall in Arizona.
 Yes, you read that correctly.
-He saw snow falling from the sky in a place associated with extreme heat and deserted environment.
+He saw snow falling from the sky in a place associated with extreme heat.

 We were in a small, hard to reach town in Southern Arizona at a 5, 538 ft elevation (1,688 m).
 This place has a population of about 5,000 and it is located in the heart of the Mule Mountains.

 That little town is called Bisbee.
 You may have never heard about it but it is more famous than you think.

 Now, you will ask what we were doing in such a remote place.
 That is not difficult to answer.
 In a way, we were following the lead of those who got established in the area, in search of riches, more than a hundred years ago.

 The complex mining infrastructure and huge pits left by them are big draws to modern visitors.
 However, it is not only that.
 The town has developed a distinct character, like no other place in the United States.

 Judging by the way I started this article, you can deduct that I ended fascinated with Bisbee after my visit.
 I want to share that fascination with you.